SysKitTeam/docs-trace/licensing-and-activation/activation-faq.md

 * Limited information in the generated documentation and exported reports.
 Limited export in the .docx or .xlsx formats.
 * The comparison feature is completely functional when comparing the same tenant.
-  * Comparison of different Office365 tenants with snapshots made with the evaluation license is not possible.
+  * Comparison of different Office 365 tenants with snapshots made with the evaluation license is not possible.

 If you would like to see more about the limited features, [contact us](https://www.syskit.com/company/contact-us/) and we will be more than happy to organize a demo for you and your colleagues to show SysKit Trace at its full strength.